 A transfer premium, the nasty twin brother of the recapture clause, allows a landlord to charge the dentist money for transferring the lease.
 Sometimes this fee might be as simple as a set amount ($2,500) to as high as a percentage of the purchase price the dentist gets from the sale.
 In the latter, the transfer premium is a double whammy as it takes money off the top of the sale price while making the practice less attractive to a buyer and thus reducing the sale price.
 An experienced dental attorney will know how to spot these provisions and work with the landlord to take them out of the lease or mitigate the potential damage.

 A dentist’s lease is a critical legal contract that should be thoroughly reviewed before it is signed.
-If not, you may be sitting on ticking time bombs and devalue your practice.
+If not, you may be sitting on ticking time bombs and devaluing your practice.

-Feel free to reach out to me with questions about a letter of intent or your dental practice sale or purchase.
+Feel free to reach out to Pacific Health Law with questions about a letter of intent or your dental practice sale or purchase.
 With over 10 years of experience in working with dentists, I effectively help achieve their business goals with clarity, confidence, and peace of mind.
+Schedule an appointment today.